raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

+--- task ---

+Save your project
+**Add me in: generic-save-scratch**

+--- /task ---
 *[Graphical User Interface (GUI)]: a visual way of interacting with windows, icons and menus so a user can input information and receive output from an application.

 --- save ---